 How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 In essence, you can install and host Nodinite Monitoring Agents anywhere and everywhere!
-Perform the installation and configure it for use with the Service Bus Relaying option.
+Simply install and configure the agent for Service Bus Relaying to unlock seamless integration.

 Costs and pricing information